elhalili/VaultSync/README.md

 ### Key Features:

-- **Comprehensive Version History**: Every modification made to your files is meticulously recorded, providing a detailed history of changes over time.
+- **Comprehensive Version tracking**: Every modification made to your files you can record it.

 - **Effortless Rollback**: Need to revert to a previous version?
 No problem!
-Our tool allows users to effortlessly roll back to any desired version with just a few clicks or commands.
+Our tool allows users to effortlessly roll back to any desired version with one command.

-- **Intuitive User Interface**: Navigating through the version history and initiating rollbacks is made simple and intuitive, ensuring a seamless user experience.
+- **Intuitive Command Line Interface**: Initialization, tracking of changes, record them and rollbacks are made simple and intuitive, ensuring a seamless user experience.

 ### Supported Operations: